Pasu4/animdustry/README.md

 - **mod.json:** Contains information about the mod.
 - **credits.txt:** Additional credits added to the credits of the game.
 Credits will be auto-generated if this file is missing.
 - **maps:** Contains the playable maps this mod adds.
-- **maps:** Contains the music for the maps.
+- **music:** Contains the music for the maps.
+All music files must be OGG files.
-- **unitSplashes:** Contains the unit splashes.
-Unit splashes must be named like the unit they belong to.
 - **procedures:** Contains user-defined procedures for use in scripts.
+- **sprites:** Contains sprites for bullets and enemies.
 - **units:** Contains unit scripts.
 The name of a file should match the name of the unit.
+- **unitSplashes:** Contains the unit splashes.
+Unit splashes must be named like the unit they belong to.
 - **unitSprites:** Contains in-game sprites for the units.

 An example of a mod can be found [here](https://github.com/Pasu4/animdustry-mod-template).